 Created by Bill S. Ballinger

-From the blurb: "A real sock-it-to-'em mystery about Private Eye BRYCE PATCH and his two cases--one to find the killer of an old friend and the other commisdsioned in the queen-sized bed of an ex-show girl looking for her ex-husband."
+“A real sock-it-to-’em mystery about Private Eye BRYCE PATCH and his two cases–one to find the killer of an old friend and the other commissioned in the queen-sized bed of an ex-show girl looking for her ex-husband.”

 Report respectfully submitted by Kevin Burton Smith.